rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/2VQC.md

 # Explaining Variational Quantum Classifiers

 Quantum machine learning is usually machine learning that runs on quantum computers.
 A normal quantum machine learning model is composed of 2 parts, a classical part for post and pre processing and a quantum part for harnessing the power to perform certain calculations easily such as extremely large systems of linear equations.
 One of the main motivations is because it is difficult to train machine learning models on huge datasets.
-The hope is that features of quantum computing such as quantum parallelism or the effects of interference and entanglement can be used as resources. (@Rodney - if you have used any resources like wikipedia etc, we must reference them)
+The hope is that features of quantum computing such as quantum parallelism or the effects of interference and entanglement can be used as resources. (@Rodney - if you have used any resources like wikipedia etc, we must reference them.
+Done ✅)

 <!-- ![](../Notes/explanation/feedforwardnn1.png)